klei1984/max/defects.md

 109. There is a function (cseg01:000CEB0D) to enumerate team units to be considered for the reports menu.
 Only such units are added to the list that fulfill certain conditions.
 There is a condition that says if the unit order is IDLE then the unit can be added to the list if the unit order is not MOVE_TO_ATTACK which is always true.
 There are many tests that check IDLE order and BUILDING_READY state in combination.
 The MOVE_TO_ATTACK order code and the BUILDING_READY state code are the same.

 110. The units report window in the reports menu renders (cseg01:000CC088) unit statistics for the RESEARCH unit tpye incorrectly.
 The unit statistics shown should be Hits, Usage, Total while Hits, Usage, Usage is shown.

+111. There is a function (cseg01:000FAA72) to initialize in-game popup context menu event handlers and some other possibly related resources that have something to do with delayed reactions.
+The team specific UnitsManager_TeamInfo structures are tested for their unit_type members even though the objects are initialized only at a later stage.
+Thus a delayed reactions related globally allocated static variable, UnitsManager_Team, is left to its default value which is PLAYER_TEAM_RED or set to a stale value from a previous game session.